 - Close the wp-config-sample.php file and rename it to wp-config.php

 Step 4: Upload and install WordPress

-Now that we´ve created a database and provided WordPress with the login details, it´s time to upload all our WordPress files to our server.
+Now that we’ve created a database and provided WordPress with the login details, it’s time to get to the how to install WordPress on your website part.
+So, now all you need to do is upload all our WordPress files to your host server.

 - Open FileZilla and connect to your server with the username and password your hosting provider sent you.